ashemath/wizardlab/README.md

 ### Services
 The services VM is a target for infrastructure configuration.
 Think of it as a blank slate for you to test configuration against.
-Service knows about controller by its `/etc/hosts`
+Service knows about controller by its `/etc/hosts` *In development*: Samba share for WDS at /srv/wds
+For a WDS server living at 192.168.56.4

 Playbooks for Services are under [playbooks/roles/infra](playbooks/roles/controller)